-Allison Hoffman is Professor of Law at UCLA School of Law and an expert in health care law and policy.
-Professor Hoffman’s work examines some of the most important legal and social issues of our time, including the Affordable Care Act, Medicare and retiree healthcare expenses, and long-term care.
+Allison Hoffman, an expert on health care law and policy, is a Professor of Law at UCLA School of Law.
+Professor Hoffman’s work examines some of the most important legal and social issues of our time, including health insurance regulation, the Affordable Care Act, Medicare and retiree healthcare expenses, and long-term care.

 Professor Hoffman graduated summa cum laude from Dartmouth College and from Yale Law School, where she was Submissions Editor for the Yale Journal of Health Policy, Law, and Ethics.
 Professor Hoffman has extensive experience working as a lawyer and business consultant in the health care industry.
 She practiced law at Ropes & Gray, LLP, where she counseled clients on health care regulatory matters.
 She has also provided strategic business advice to health care companies as a consultant at The Boston Consulting Group and The Bridgespan Group.
 Immediately prior to joining the faculty at UCLA, she was a fellow at Harvard’s Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics.